rajsite/webvi-experiments/CapacitorNativeApp/README.md

       1. `npm init` will prompt you for basic configuration.
 This information is not used by Capacitor and it's ok to enter any values you like if you don't plan to publish the source to NPM.
 See `capacitor/package.json` in this repo for sample values.
 1. Copy the WebVI build output from above to a new directory called `www` within your project folder.
 1. Install Capacitor and initialize a project.
    1. Follow the instructions for [Adding Capacitor to an existing web app](https://capacitorjs.com/docs/getting-started#adding-capacitor-to-an-existing-web-app).
-   1. Follow the instructions to install whichever desired native platforms you need (iOS, Android).
+Install whichever desired native platforms you need (iOS, Android).
    1. When this step is complete, your application should look similar to the `capacitor` directory in this repository.
 1. Build iOS and Android applications.
    1. Run the steps in [Opening Native Projects](https://capacitorjs.com/docs/basics/opening-native-projects) to launch Xcode or Android Studio with your application.